Kinematics: Overview

+Relativistic kinematics applies the special theory of relativity to the geometry of object motion.
+It encompasses time dilation, length contraction and the Lorentz transformation.
+The kinematics of relativity operates in a spacetime geometry where spatial points are augmented with a time coordinate to form 4-vectors.

+Werner Heisenberg reinterpreted classical kinetics for quantum systems in his 1925 paper "On the quantum-theoretical reinterpretation of kinematical and mechanical relationships".
+Dirac noted the similarity in structure between Heisenberg's formulations and classical Poisson brackets.
+In a follow up paper in 1927 Heisenberg showed that classical kinematic notions like velocity and energy are valid in quantum mechanics, but pairs of conjugate kinematic and dynamic quantities cannot be simultaneously measure, a result he called indeterminacy, but which became known as the uncertainty principle.

-Etymology of the term
+Etymology

 The term kinematic is the English version of A.M.
 Ampère's cinématique, which he constructed from the Greek κίνημα kinema ("movement, motion"), itself derived from κινεῖν kinein ("to move").

 Kinematic and cinématique are related to the French word cinéma, but neither are directly derived from it.
 However, they do share a root word in common, as cinéma came from the shortened form of cinématographe, "motion picture projector and camera", once again from the Greek word for movement and from the Greek γρᾰ́φω grapho ("to write").

 Kinematics of a particle trajectory in a non-rotating frame of reference

 Particle kinematics is the study of the trajectory of particles.
 The position of a particle is defined as the coordinate vector from the origin of a coordinate frame to the particle.
 For example, consider a tower 50 m south from your home, where the coordinate frame is centered at your home, such that east is in the direction of the x-axis and north is in the direction of the y-axis, then the coordinate vector to the base of the tower is r = (0 m, −50 m, 0 m).
-If the tower is 50 m high, and this height is measured along the z-axis, then the coordinate vector to the top of the tower is r = (0 m, −50 m, 50 m).
+If the tower is 50 m high, and this height is measured along the z-axis, then the coordinate vector to the top of the tower is r = (0 m, –50 m, 50 m).

 In the most general case, a three-dimensional coordinate system is used to define the position of a particle.
 However, if the particle is constrained to move within a plane, a two-dimensional coordinate system is sufficient.
 All observations in physics are incomplete without being described with respect to a reference frame.